rmukhopa/dynamo_exp/examples/llm/docs/tensorrt_llm_deployment.md

 dynamo serve graphs.tensorrt_llm.disagg:TensorRTLLMApiServer -f ./graphs/tensorrt_llm/configs/disagg.yaml
 ```

-By defining `TRTLLM_USE_UCX_KVCACHE` we configure TensorRT-LLM to use UCX for transfering the KV
-cache between the context and generation workers.

 #### Disaggregated serving with KV Routing
 ```bash
 cd $DYNAMO_HOME/examples/llm
 dynamo serve graphs.tensorrt_llm.disagg_router:TensorRTLLMApiServer -f ./graphs/tensorrt_llm/configs/disagg_router.yaml
 ```

-By defining `TRTLLM_USE_UCX_KVCACHE` we configure TensorRT-LLM to use UCX for transfering the KV
-cache between the context and generation workers.

 ### Client